Adhesion differentials control the rheology of biomimetic emulsions: Discussion

 Future work can further refine the reversible fraction function $f_r(Q_\mathrm{proj})$.
 One extension could account for the observed values of $f_r>1$ both in experimental and in-silico emulsions.
 These values likely stem from T1 transitions triggered right after the shear reversals.
 Another extension could account for non-local interactions.
 Specifically, in some of the data, there were indications of T1 transitions that have been triggered by other T1 transitions through long-range elastic deformations \cite{Nicolas2018a}.
-Finally, we considered the system essentially as one-dimensional.
+We further considered the system essentially as one-dimensional.
 Yet, we observed small heterogeneities of the flows with respect to the channel height (see SI).
 In future work, it should be possible to predict the 2D flows using a single 2D constitutive relation akin to $f_r(Q_\mathrm{proj})$.
+Finally, it will be interesting to link our work to related ideas, e.g.\ studying the density of weak spots in cellular materials including biological tissues \cite{Popovic2021}.

 Based on the geometric analysis of the yielding behavior, vertex model simulations helped us test how important the effect of adhesion was on droplet-droplet interface tensions or energy barriers towards droplet rearrangements.
 We showed that any substantial effect of either would be inconsistent with our experimental observations.
 While the vertex model actually describes completely dry emulsions, we were able to account for packing fractions lower than $100\%$ by varying the T1 cutoff length.
 Yet, this approach started to fail at packing fractions below $\sim 98\%$, corresponding to a T1 cutoff of $\sim 0.3$, essentially, both because of a high droplet area polydispersity, and because the geometry of the continuous-phase triangular regions is completely ignored in the simulations (see Methods for details).
 In the future, smaller packing fractions will be accessed by explicitly accounting for the continuous phase in our simulations \cite{Kim2021a}.
 Nevertheless, our approach allowed us to show that packing fraction dominated in determining the yielding behavior of our emulsions.